 No-Knead Sourdough

-This simple bread does not take all day and has a nice thick, dark crust, and wonderful sour crumb.
+This no-knead sourdough bread does not take all day and has a nice thick, dark crust, and wonderful sour crumb.

 Bread, a simple combination of flour and water that sustains life.
 And lately it’s been sustaining me.
 But not any bread—this deliciously tangy sourdough.
 Baking bread can take all day and sometimes you just can’t devote all day to bread.
 I was happy with my Tartine-style loaves but I needed a less time intensive method.
 The recipe is basically just a baked poolish.
 Although the dough was quite wet when it went into the oven, it came out with a nice thick, dark crust, and wonderful sour crumb.
 I can put together the ingredients the night before and wake up to bake bread before I leave the house in the morning.
 If I time it right, I can even have a nibble of still slightly warm bread for breakfast.